 Are Being In A Relationship And Dating The Same Thing?

-Why people think relationship and dating are the same
+Why do people think relationships and dating are the same?

 Casual dating and being in a relationship usually occur in stages, but depending on the individual, they may be quick to assume certain aspects of being with another person.
-A person's feelings for another may have them believing they are in a relationship because they spend a considerable amount of time with their partner or significant other.
+A person's feelings for another may have them believing they are in a relationship when they are in the early dating phase because they spend a considerable amount of time with their partner or significant other.
 Two people may spend time together doing activities like dinner and a movie, hanging out with friends, or helping each other do a task.
 But they have yet to define if they are a couple because they simply haven’t talked about it yet.

 Some people are in a rush to be in a relationship and are unconcerned or unsure of relationship norms such as how many dates before a relationship is established.
 They went out on a date or two with a person they liked.
 They enjoyed the time spent with that person, even if it was brief.
 A person may be head over heels for someone they just met and want to continue seeing them, but they do not mean it’s a relationship.
 Someone may say they are seeing them and think it means they are in a relationship.
 The other partner feels they are dating and may assume their partner is defining their time together as the same.